seema54793/Cow-milk-yield-prediction-/README.md

 # Cow-milk-yield-prediction-
-prediction of Cow's Milk using machine learning (PyCaret : Anatomy of Regression) ~ AFC (age at first Calving)
+prediction of Cow's Milk using machine learning (PyCaret : Anatomy of Regression)

+Some of the features that the dataset contain are as :
+ ~ AFC (age at first Calving)
  ~ FSP (first service period)
  ~ FDP (first dry period)